sadimanna/skid/README.md

 * For downloading the downstream models, go to https://drive.google.com/drive/folders/1DW7_cju-ILrJUU_iL-z_gVPVYqwxakvY?usp=sharing
 * Download the models into respective folders.
 * To evaluate the models on the Validation set, run `python3 evaluate.py /path/to/MRNet-v1.0/ /path/to/models/`

+## PyTorch

+The pretraining_downstream.ipynb file is for training the model on one of the planes and subsequent donwstream classification on MRNet or KneeMRI dataset.

+The ensembling.ipynb notebook is for obtaining the final predictions for all the three planes for MRNet dataset only.
+Since KneeMRI dataset contains only one plane (Sagittal), ensembling is not required when using KneeMRI dataset.